trevipay/workshops/week01/day2/README.md

 ## Problem statement

-Research either the Bellman-Ford or Dijkstra least-cost pathing algorithm for ten minutes, then give a five minute or less lightening talk on what you’ve learned.
+Research either the Bellman-Ford or Dijkstra least-cost pathing algorithm for ten minutes, then give a five minute or less lightning talk on what you’ve learned.

 ## Goal